ben-grande/qusal/README.md

 Here is a brief summary as of October 2023:

-- All original source code is licensed under GPL-3.0-or-later.
+- Source code is licensed under GPL-3.0-or-later;
-- All documentation is licensed under CC-BY-SA-4.0.
+- Documentation is licensed under CC-BY-SA-4.0; and
-- Some configuration and data files are licensed under CC0-1.0.
+- Configuration and data files are licensed under CC0-1.0.
-- Some borrowed code (`qusal/dotfiles/`) is licenses under BSD-2-Clause,
-  CC-BY-SA-4.0, GPL-2.0-only, GPL-3.0-only, MIT, Vim.